A lot of you have been asking me about and are stressing over your white paint trim colors.

 I have a can of it because that was what was used in my apartment for the trim and ceilings before I bought it.
-For the ceiling it’s White N215 01. [that’s the flat formulation] It has different numbers for different formulations.
-Most of the time it is fine, but sometimes in the living room reads as being too white.
-I don’t really ever notice it however.
+For the ceiling, it’s White N215 01. [that’s the flat formulation] It has different numbers for different formulations.
+It is fine most of the time, but sometimes in the living room reads as being too white.
+I don’t really ever notice it, however.

-Another color that is good sometimes is decorator’s white.
-It is also good mixed half and half with either linen white.
+Another good color sometimes is decorator’s white.
+It is also well-mixed half and half with either linen white.

 What are your favorite white or off-white trim colors?
 Have you ever made a whopping mistake that the rest of us can learn from?

 For those who are waiting, I will be getting back to green.
 After all, it’s spring—-

 Some Favorite Posts About White Paint Colors For Walls And White Paint Trim Colors